 Don’t forget to leave room for dessert to delight your tastebuds as you watch the sun’s last rays bounce off the glistening river.

 If you aren’t ready to call it in, make your way to the Double Crown for great live music, beer, apps, and a great selection of bourbons.
-On nights without live music, the Double Crown runs a popular karaoke night, which is when a bourbon or two will really come in handy.
+On nights without live music, the Double Crown runs a popular karaoke night, which is, of course, when a bourbon or two will really come in handy.

 After a big day in the mountains, why not spend your last day in Asheville relaxing and seeing the sights?
 A visit to the Biltmore Estate is a must-do for every first-timer in Asheville.
 Built in the late 1880s by George Vanderbilt, this stunning property continues to wow visitors well into the 21st century.

-But that’s not why people tend to visit, it is after all, the largest private-owned house in the country.
+But that’s not why people tend to visit.
+It is after all, the largest privately-owned house in the country.
 Spend your morning exploring the manicured gardens, the home, and even seeing some farm animals.
 Finish off with a glass of wine at the Biltmore Estate Winery.